junxit/us-congress-bills-117/bill.md

   >       - **(IV)** EPSCoR universities;
   >       - **(V)** junior or community colleges; and
   >       - **(VI)** associate-degree-granting colleges.
+  >   - **(D)** *Fuel requirements* New research reactors established under subparagraph (B) shall not use high-enriched uranium, as defined in section 2001 of division Z of the Consolidated Appropriations Act of 2021.
-  >   - **(D)** *Authorization of appropriations* Of any amounts appropriated to carry out the program under this subsection, there are authorized to be appropriated to the Secretary to carry out the subprogram under this paragraph—
+  >   - **(E)** *Authorization of appropriations* Of any amounts appropriated to carry out the program under this subsection, there are authorized to be appropriated to the Secretary to carry out the subprogram under this paragraph—
   >     - **(i)** $10,000,000 for fiscal year 2022;
   >     - **(ii)** $45,000,000 for fiscal year 2023;
   >     - **(iii)** $60,000,000 for fiscal year 2024;